RobotecAI/ROSCon2023Demo/README.md

 Please also refer to the common [Troubleshooting Guide](https://docs.o3de.org/docs/user-guide/interactivity/robotics/troubleshooting/).

 ## Release notes

+### ROSCon2023Demo 4.0.0 for O3DE 2604.x and ROS 2 Jazzy
+Changes compared to 3.0.0
+- updated demo the newest available version of O3DE and ROS 2 Gem
+- Updated code to new API in ROS 2 Gem and other canonical gems in O3DE 2604.
+- made flat copy of UR MoveIt2, to avoid issues with building UR ROS2 Driver
+- Updated Nav2 configuration for ROS 2 Jazzy

 ### ROSCon2023Demo 3.0.0 for O3DE 2505.x
 Changes compared to 2.0.0